robinboncoeur/Projects/docs/family/pappa1.md

 **Autumn 1946**
 An autumn of hunger.
 Dear reader, do you know what hunger is?
 Mine deserves a capital letter.
 It winds through your guts.
 Hunger hurts, a pain pressed right up against your soul.

 “Give us this day our daily bread.”
 Not even a crust remains.
 In the morning you heave yourself upright only to sit on the edge of the bed.
 You feel like you're going to pass out; it takes a while before you can stand up.
-Your shirt clings to your skin: you’ve sweated through the night.
+Your shirt clings to your skin from the night-sweats.
-“Whoever has never eaten his bread with tears, whoever has sat weeping on his bed, does not know you, oh heavenly powers.”
+“Whoever has never eaten his bread with tears, whoever has sat weeping on his bed during a worrisome night, does not know you, oh heavenly powers.”

-Yes, those were the so-called good old days; at least they had bread.
-All that’s left to us are tears and this damned hunger.
-K. had already been waiting ten minutes for his friend Fritz.
+Yes, those were the good old days.
+At least they had bread in those times.
+Now all we have are tears and this damned hunger.

+K had already been waiting ten minutes for his friend Fritz.
 It was two in the morning.
 Both worked forty-eight hours a week, yet on their wages they couldn’t buy enough to eat.
-So, by night, they stole what they needed simply to survive.
+So, some nights they would steal food just to survive.

 ---